StackmateNetwork/stackmate.in/content/learn/_index.md

 - Bitcoin Maximum Supply - <b>~21 Million BTC</b> (FOREVER)

-Only after a money can reliably store value, does it begin its journey towards its achieving its second property of being a <b>medium of exchange</b> (MOE).
+Only after a money can reliably store value, does it begin its journey towards achieving its second property of being a <b>medium of exchange</b> (MOE).
 To facilitate an almost infinite throughput of transactions, Bitcoin delegates this to "Layer 2".

 Layer 2 is a sub network maintained by Bitcoin nodes, that operate by a different set of more flexible rules.